Alan Smolinisky: Personal life

-Smolinisky was raised in Pacific Palisades by immigrant parents from Argentina.
+Smolinisky was raised in Pacific Palisades by Jewish immigrant parents from Argentina.
 In a 2019 Harvard University talk, Smolinisky described a difficult childhood including being expelled from two schools before the age of 13.
 From an early age, Smolinisky was a voracious reader of newspapers, financial reports and books about business, and reportedly spends five hours per day reading.
 He graduated in three years from the University of Southern California's Thornton School of Music in 2001.

 In 2010, Smolinisky married Caroline Sukits from Indiana.
 They have three children.
 Their son Charlie was named after Charlie Munger.
-According to public records, Smolinisky bought two adjacent parcels of land in Pacific Palisades totaling 2.15 acres for $10.8 million in September 2010 from professional baseball player Jason Kendall, and built a new 18,000 square foot estate that includes a car gallery.
-Federal Aviation Administration records show Smolinisky as the registered owner of a 14-passenger Gulfstream aircraft.
-In August 2015 at Monterey Car Week, an electric GEM car outfitted as a 1970s Land Rover Defender designed by Smolinisky and Sir Lucian Grainge won the award for Rueful Brittania (Best British Car) at the annual Concours d'LeMons.
+In August 2015 at Monterey Car Week, an electric GEM car outfitted as a 1970s Land Rover Defender designed by Smolinisky and pal Sir Lucian Grainge won the award for Rueful Brittania (Best British Car) at the annual Concours d'LeMons.

 Views and philanthropy

 Smolinisky is an advocate for bi-partisan common sense immigration reform pressing for a country that is both welcoming and secure.
 On August 29, 2022, Smolinisky organized the first ever Naturalization Ceremony held at Dodger Stadium.
 It was the largest ceremony since the start of Covid.
 2,119 new citizens from 120 countries were sworn in on the field.
-In his speech, Smolinisky described his parent’s journey as poor immigrants who sacrificed everything to give their children a better life.
+In his speech, Smolinisky described his parents' journey as poor immigrants who sacrificed everything to give their children a better life.
 The speech was later published as an op-ed in USA Today.